 Staking ATOM is straightforward.
 Unlike solo staking Ethereum, which requires you to set up a computer and learn technical code, Cosmos staking can be performed directly from your smartphone.
 This simplicity removes the barriers that prevent more people from staking.
 Here’s a step-by-step process:

-Decide whether to use a self-custodial wallet like Keplr or a centralized exchange like Coinbase or Kraken.
+Decide whether to use a self-custodial wallet like Keplr, an optimization platform like Polli, or a centralized exchange like Coinbase or Kraken.
 This flexibility allows you to tailor your staking experience to your preferences and needs, empowering you to make the best choice.
 Many die-hard crypto participants will tell you, “Not your keys, not your crypto.”
 However, some people choose to keep their investments on trusted platforms.
 You might prefer access to dedicated customer support.
 In addition, only some people can secure their seed phrases or manage hardware wallets such as a Ledger.

 Once you've set up your exchange account, you can purchase ATOM on the exchange's spot market.
 Depending on where you’re based, you can fund your exchange account through a credit card, debit card, or bank transfer.
 Those opting to use self-custodial wallets can use fiat on-ramp services like MoonPay.
 This integration can execute the crypto purchase from within the wallet.
 Acquire ATOM

-Delegate Your ATOM 1 If you’re staking via a centralized exchange, you have no choice but to use the exchange’s validator.
+If you’re staking via a centralized exchange, you have no choice but to use the exchange’s validator.
 On the other hand, if you’re using a wallet like Keplr, you can choose from dozens of validators.
+For higher staking rewards, you can connect to Polli.co with Keplr.
+Delegate Your ATOM

 Using the respective platform dashboards, you can quickly check your ATOM rewards and the performance of your chosen validator.